MetPX/sarracenia/doc/windows/Windows.rst

 .. section-numbering::

-This document teaches a novice user with Python on Windows how to run/install Sarracenia in various way
+This document teaches a novice user with Python on Windows how to run/install Sarracenia in various way.
+The screenshots comes from Windows Server 2012

 Run instructions
 ----------------